High precision and excellent price/performance ratio.

 These days there are so many different types of syringes and so many different volumes used…

 Some users need a standard syringe from a certain producer; others use only glass, metal or plastic syringes.
-Volumes start from few microlitres to over 150 millilitres.
+Volumes start from a few microlitres to over 150 millilitres.

 Is it possible to satisfy everybody with just a single syringe pump?